-3. Select one or more operating systems (Windows 32-bit, Windows 64-bit, or [7.7.3 and later] Mac OS X) for which to create an installation package, then enter and confirm the anti-tampering Password that administrators may use to modify or uninstall the Remote Filtering Client.
+3. Select one or more operating systems (Windows 32-bit, Windows 64-bit, or Mac OS X) for which to create an installation package, then enter and confirm the antitampering Password that administrators may use to modify or uninstall the Remote Filtering Client.
 Also specify whether or not to Protect the installation directory from modification or deletion.